https://hgic.clemson.edu/

 The Bottom Line

-• Get at least 30 minutes of moderate physical activity on most days, preferably every day.
+• Get at least 30 minutes of moderate physical activity on most days, preferably every day and two days of muscle-strengthening activity.

 • If you are inactive, become active.